stackct/toxic/docs/pickle.md

 * `timeoutMs` - Time (in milliseconds) to retry before failing the Step
 * `intervalMs` - Time (in milliseconds) between retries
+* `successes` - The number of consecutive success conditions required to pass the step.
+Optional.
+Defaults to 1.

 Steps are defined with the following syntax: